questdb/kafka-questdb-connector/readme.md

 The connector reads data from Kafka topics and writes it to [QuestDB](https://questdb.io/) tables.
 The connector implements Apache Kafka [Sink Connector API](https://kafka.apache.org/documentation/#connect_development).

+## Pre-requisites
+* QuestDB 6.5.0 or newer
+* Apache Kafka 2.8.0 or newer, running on Java 11 or newer.

 ## Usage with Kafka Connect
 This guide assumes you are already familiar with Apache Kafka and Kafka Connect.
 If you are not then watch this [excellent video](https://www.youtube.com/watch?v=Jkcp28ki82k) or check our [sample projects](kafka-questdb-connector-samples).
 - Unpack connector ZIP into Kafka Connect `./plugin/` directory.